 Interpret the solution.
 Consider mathematical results in terms of their real-world meanings.

 Evaluate the model.
 Make a judgment as to the adequacy of the solution to the original question(s).
-Modify the model as necessary
+Modify the model as necessary and repeat the cycle until an adequate solution has been found.

 Deterministic models have no components that are inherently uncertain, i.e., no parameters in the model are characterized by probability distributions, as opposed to